-Koregusu: Okinawa’s Hot Chili Sauce made with Awamori
+Koregusu: Traditional Hot Chili Sauce from Okinawa Island

-Okinawa Island is situated in the far south of the mainland of Japan and prides itself on various unique foods and distinctive cultures that are different from the main island Honshu.
+Situated in the far south of the mainland of Japan, Okinawa Prefecture prides itself on its various unique foods and distinctive cultures that are different from the main island Honshu.

-The former is an udon-like dish consisting of thick, curly wheat noodles in a soy-sauce-based soup made with pork bones and Katsuobushi bonito flakes, while the latter is a traditional hot chili sauce unique to Okinawa.
+The former is an udon-like dish consisting of thick, curly wheat noodles in a soy sauce-based soup made with pork bones and Katsuobushi bonito flakes.

-As I wrote about the former Okinawa Soba before, today I will talk about the latter Koregusu hot chili sauce.
+As I wrote about the former Okinawa Soba before, I will talk about the latter Koregusu chili sauce this time.

-Despite that, there’s no need to worry about the use, because, to season something, it is good enough to put some drops to season something.
-The addition of a little Koregusu is added to some dish, the flavor and taste of the food will dramatically change.
+Despite that, there is no need to worry about the use because it is good enough to put some drops to season something.
+The addition of a little Koregusu will drastically change the flavor and taste.

-The Okinawan hot chili sauce is a liquid, so when using it, you need to be careful not to put too much.
+The Okinawan hot chili sauce is a liquid, so when using it, be careful not to put too much.

-If you have a chance to visit Okinawa Island and go to eat Okinawa Soba, you will definitely see a glass-bottled Koregusu sauce placed on each table in the restaurant, for the hot chili sauce is an essential condiment for Okinawa Soba.
+If you have a chance to visit an Okinawa Soba restaurant, you will see a glass-bottled Koregusu sauce on each table, for the chili sauce is an essential condiment for the dish.

-- As a condiment for pizza and pasta, Koregusu can be substituted for Tabasco sauce
+- As a condiment for pizza and pasta, you can substitute Koregusu for Tabasco sauce.

 (Reference Page: Wikipedia コーレーグス )